dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

   .. cpp:function:: bool getThreadLocalAddress(Library::const_ptr lib, Dyninst::Offset tls_symbol_offset, Dyninst::Address &result_addr) const

     This function looks up the address of a symbol in thread local storage (TLS) memory.
-The tls_symbol_offset is the TLS symbol’s offset in lib, and can be found by reading a TLS symbol’s value.
+The tls_symbol_offset is the TLS symbol's offset in lib, and can be found by reading a TLS symbol's value.
 The lib parameter can point to a library or the executable.
 The result_addr parameter will be set to the target address for the TLS symbol in this Thread.